wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">engine.boot</td>
-        <td style="vertical-align: top; word-wrap: break-word">Engine boot of the snmp engine of the target SNMP agent.
-Default value is 0.
-This property only uses for SNMP version 3 and do not need to provide this when using other versions(v2c, v1).</td>
+        <td style="vertical-align: top; word-wrap: break-word">The engine boot of the SNMP engine of the target SNMP agent.
+The default value is '0'.
+This property is required only for SNMP version 3.
+It is not applicable when using the v2c or v1 version.</td>
         <td style="vertical-align: top">0</td>
         <td style="vertical-align: top">INT</td>
         <td style="vertical-align: top">Yes</td>